 GP SCHOLARSHIP: THE WISE GP

-Championing and cultivating the intellectual expertise at the heart of the profession of General Practice
+Championing and cultivating the Pragmatic Wisdom and Clinical Scholarship at the heart of modern General Practice

 Because EXCELLENT General Practice needs not only gold standard evidence, but also GOLD STANDARD WISDOM so as to deliver the highest standards of person-centred healthcare.

-Three things you need to know about the GP Scholarship programme
+Three things you need to know about the WISE GP programme

-WHAT WE'RE DOING: producing a set of resources to champion & cultivate GP Scholarship.
+WHAT WE'RE DOING: producing a set of resources to champion & cultivate Clinical Scholarship within General Practice.
 Which includes: a Shining a Light resource pack (helping us all to champion scholarship), the Skills Academy (helping us all to cultivate the skills of scholarship), and support for Collective Wisdom (mentoring of individuals and building Communities of Action)

 - HOW YOU CAN GET INVOLVED: by contacting Joanne Reeve, GP Scholarship lead.
-You can also follow us on Twitter for regular updates.
+You can also follow us on Twitter for regular updates - @TheWiseGP1

 What are SAPC and RCGP doing to champion GP scholarship?

-But that consultation with current GPs, trainers, trainees and students has revealed some key gaps to be filled to promote a vision and practice of The Wise GP.
+However both our research and consultation with current GPs, trainers, trainees and students has revealed key gaps which need to be filled to promote a vision and practice of The Wise GP.
+We need:

 - A NEW STORY of General Practice: to Shine a Light on the intellectual excitement and challenge of general practice – Championing the Clinical Scholarship of generalist practice and the pragmatic wisdom of working professionals

-- Supporting NEW SKILLS for General Practice: a new Skills Academy to cultivate the skills of, and confidence in, extended professional practice
+- Supporting NEW SKILLS for General Practice: developing a new Skills Academy to cultivate the skills of, and confidence in, extended professional practice.

-- New SUPPORT for General Practice TEAMS – building Communities of Action and networks of support for scholarly activity
+- Supporting General Practice TEAMS – building Communities of Action and networks of support for scholarly activity

 Resources in development: Profiling existing networks – learning from what was gone before; Supporting new networks – mentorship for new networks